Convergence in distribution of the P-P process in $L^1[0,1]$: Sufficiency of absolute continuity

-Convergence in distribution ($\rightsquigarrow$) and conditional convergence in distribution are defined for sequences of maps into a metric space in the standard way \citep[pp.~258--259, 333]{V98}.

-Numerous prior studies involving P-P plots establish or apply some version of the distributional approximation asserted in Theorem \ref{thm:sufficiency}.
-See, for instance, \citet{ACH87}, \citet{HT96}, \citet{BM15}, \citet{TWT17}, \citet{BS19} and \citet{TW21}.
-All of these articles are concerned with approximation with respect to the uniform norm rather than approximation in $L^1[0,1]$.
-The former type of approximation is not possible if $R$ is assumed only to be absolutely continuous.
-The reason is that absolute continuity of $R$ does not imply that the density $r$ is bounded, and so the sample paths of $\mathcal R$ need not be bounded.

-We will prove Theorem \ref{thm:sufficiency} by applying the delta-method and by applying the delta-method for the bootstrap.
-See Theorems 20.8 and 23.9 in \cite{V98}.
-The chief technical difficulty is that we have not required $R$ to be uniformly differentiable.
-This prevents us from using Lemma 3.10.28 in \citet{VW23} to verify the Hadamard differentiability of a suitable composition map.
-We instead develop a novel variation on this lemma.
+We prove this theorem by combining Donsker's theorem with the delta-method and its bootstrap analogue; see Theorems 20.8 and 23.9 in \cite{V98}.
+The main technical point is to verify Hadamard differentiability of a composition map under absolute continuity alone.
+Standard composition results, such as Lemma 3.10.28 in \cite{VW23}, are not directly applicable here because they require a stronger uniform differentiability condition.
+We therefore begin with a tailored lemma for composition as a map into $L^1[0,1]$.